Using PlanetScale and TypeORM to build a Node.js REST API

 Run the migrations on a development branch

-Before running the migrations, we need to update the TypeORM config with the database credentials; otherwise, it will not know where to execute the migration.
-Open the file ormconfig.json
+Before running the migrations, we need to update the TypeORM config with the database credentials, otherwise, it will not know where to execute the migration.

-with the database credentials above; the content looks like this:
+and replace the database credentials with the one above.
+The content looks like this:

 "src/migration/**/*.ts"